surifirstpin/biplus_documentation/docs/README.md

 ## new

 Bringing all your team and data together for data exploration and easy decision making endless.
-Our business intelligent tool and cloud ready platform is well secured, scalable and performance-driven that even the most demanding industries catrust.
+Our business intelligent tool and cloud ready platform is well secured, scalable and performance-driven that even the most demanding industries can trust.
 The data protected with layers of permissions,authentication and history.

 ### Rule Your Data